antarctica/bas-style-kit-docs/site/v0.6.1/start/introduction.md

 The BAS Style Kit is based on [Bootstrap](https://www.getbootstrap.com), the world's most popular CSS framework.
 The Style Kit uses a customised version of Bootstrap to follow our design choices (such as not using rounded corners).

+The Style Kit is based on version *3.3.7* of the official [Bootstrap Sass port](https://github.com/twbs/bootstrap-sass).

 As well as Bootstrap, the BAS Style Kit takes influences from:

 * the [Government Design System](https://design-system.service.gov.uk)